 Adult Diseases: An Overview

-Ask your health care professional what you can do concerning the following diseases.
+Ask your health care provider what you can do concerning the following diseases.

 Chickenpox (Varicella) is easily spread through the air when an infected person coughs or sneezes.
 Chickenpox causes a rash with itchy blisters.
 Touching fluid from the blister can also spread the disease.
 The illness can include headache, fever, general discomfort, and an itchy rash.
 Problems can include infection of the rash and rarely, infection of the lung and swelling of the brain.

 Diphtheria begins as a sore throat with a mild fever.
 People can get a thick coating on the back of the nose or throat causing breathing and swallowing problems.
-It can also affect the heart and nerves.
+It can also affect the heart, kidneys, and nerves.

 Hepatitis A is a liver disease caused by the hepatitis A virus.
 It is spread by food or water that contains the virus, or by putting objects with the virus on them in the mouth.
 May cause fever, tiredness, stomachache, loss of appetite, and yellow skin or eyes.

 Hepatitis B is a liver disease caused by the hepatitis B virus.
 It is spread through blood and other body fluids.
-May cause loss of appetite, fever, tiredness, pain in muscles or joints, stomachache, and yellow skin or eyes.
+May cause loss of appetite, fever, tiredness, joint pain, stomachache, and yellow skin or eyes.
 It may lead to liver damage, including liver cancer.

 Human Papillomavirus (HPV) is a widespread virus that infects most people in their lifetime.
 Exposure can happen with any kind of genital contact with someone who has HPV.
 For most, HPV has no signs or symptoms and clears on its own.
 For those who don't clear certain types, HPV could cause cervical cancer in females and anal cancer in males and females.
 Other types could cause genital warts in both males and females.